The Observers is a curious community dedicated to photography and books.

 We observe, through our own photos and the great work of others.

 Photography generates empathy and invites us into worlds of experiences that are different from our own.
 We’re here to spark and celebrate more of that.

 “The more pictures you see, the better you are as a photographer.” - Robert Mapplethorpe

 “Photography is the only language that can be understood anywhere in the world.” - Bruno Barbey

 Drop us a line at info (at) theobservers.co or send us a postcard at:

 Who is on The Observers team?

-Paul Jun is a creative director and photographer.
-He is also the head of content for CreativeMornings and previously the community manager for Seth Godin's altMBA program.
+Paul Jun is a strategist, writer, and photographer.
+He is the former head of content for CreativeMornings and previously the community manager for Seth Godin's altMBA program.

 [ website / instagram ]

 Wesley Verhoeve is a photographer and writer whose work has been published by National Geographic Traveller, Wired, Bonobos, and others.
 He is also the founding curator of the Projected series at the International Center of Photography, and was previously the US curator for WeTransfer. [ website / instagram ]